prisma/prisma1/examples/postgres/README.md

 # Postgres

-This example demonstrates how to implement a Postgres connector with Prisma.
+This example demonstrates how to use Prisma with Postgres.

 ## Get started